jdhill-repo/raspiraw-bin/README.md

 # Test

-To test the install, type
+To test the install enter the commands below in a terminal:

+	cd ~/raspiraw-bin

 	camera_i2c

-into a terminal, and you should get a result similar to
+and you should get a result similar to

 	setting GPIO for board revsion: a22082
 	Raspberry Pi3/Pi3+